 I loved her eyes.
-They're brown and are perfect with her red hair and the freckles that dot her nose and her cheeks.
+They're brown and are perfect with her red hair and the freckles that dot her nose and cheeks.
 She has a way of looking at you that makes her eyes blaze like fires, like a dragon's eyes.
-They could blaze when she was angry, and I've seen her that way, but if they blazed at you when she was happy or laughing or excited or when she had just caught the Golden Snitch, then you had the feeling that they were lighting up the whole world.
+They blazed when she was angry, and I've seen her that way, but if they blazed at you when she was happy or laughing or when she had just caught the Golden Snitch, then the fires lit up the whole world.

 I loved her smile and I loved her voice.
 I can't think of anything I didn't love.

 When I got a little older, two or three years after we both came to Hogwarts, I began to love the shape of her body and how clear and creamy her skin was.
 I loved her curves and how her skirt lay over her hips.
-Sometimes when we were practicing for Dumbledore's Army, she loosened her necktie and unbuttoned the two top buttons of her blouse because it was warm in the Room of Requirement.
-I could see the little swell of her bosom, and those were the only times that I became sad, because I knew that I would never touch them or see how beautiful they were.
+Sometimes when we were practicing for Dumbledore's Army, she loosened her necktie and unbuttoned the top buttons of her blouse because it was warm in the Room of Requirement.
+I could see the swell of her bosom, and those were the only times I became sad, because I knew that I would never touch them.
 But Harry would.
-He was dating Cho Chang then, but I knew that some day he and Ginny would be together, and some day Harry would make love to her, and I never would.
+He was dating Cho Chang then, but I knew that someday he and Ginny would be together, and someday Harry would make love to her, and I never would.
 But I was only sad, not angry or jealous, because Harry would make Ginny happy, and that made me happy.

 Ginny never knew that I loved her.
-I always made sure of that because she loved Harry and I didn't want her to feel sorry for me.
-It was obvious in our first year that she loved him, even when she was being tormented by Tom Riddle.
-It just felt right that she and Harry would be together, that they would love each other, and it always seemed to me that it was important too, for some reason.
-At the very end I finally understood what the reason was: the magic between them, the strength that Harry needed for what he had to do.
+I made sure of that because I didn't want her to feel sorry for me.
+It was obvious in our first year that she loved Harry, even when she was being tormented by Tom Riddle.
+It just felt right that she and Harry would love each other, and it always seemed to me that it was important too, for some reason.
+At the very end I finally understood what the reason was: the magic between them gave him the strength he needed for what he had to do.
 Without it he would not have won, and in that way I do believe it is true that he saved the world with the help of Ginny's love.

-Ginny always felt bad about what happened in our first year, but I told her to stop apologizing because it wasn't her fault.
-And after a time I saw that there was a silver lining, a hidden blessing, because it drew her and Harry to each other.
-He would have come to love her anyway, but that horrible moment drew them together and made the bond between them so strong that nothing could ever break it.
+Ginny always felt badly about what happened to me in our first year, but I told her to stop apologizing because it wasn't her fault.
+And after a time I saw that there was a silver lining, a hidden blessing that came from her own suffering, because it drew her and Harry to each other.
+He would have come to love her no matter what, but that horrible moment made the bond between them so strong that nothing could break it.

-There were other boys who were interested in Ginny and maybe they loved her, too, and I'm not even talking about Michael or Dean, the only ones she spent a lot of time with.
-Many boys wanted to take her to Hogsmeade or study with her in the library or meet her on holidays or sit and talk with her by the Black Lake.
+There were other boys who were interested in Ginny and maybe they loved her too, and I'm not even talking about Michael or Dean, the only ones she spent a lot of time with.
+Many boys wanted to take her to Hogsmeade or study with her in the library or meet her on holiday or sit and talk with her by the Black Lake.
 I saw them look at her, at her hair and her freckles and her eyes and her curves.
-No boy could look at her and not want to be with her, and if they looked at her long enough they fell in love with her, like I did.
+No boy could look at her and not want to be with her, and if they looked long enough they fell in love, like I did.

-I really liked Harry, from the first time I met him at Hogwarts.
+I really liked Harry from the first time I met him at Hogwarts.
 I had heard of him, and I guess I was a pest as far as he was concerned, but he never got mad at me.
-I know I was a stupid kid for a couple of years there, but I really think that he liked me, too.
+I know I was just a stupid kid for a couple of years, but I really think he liked me too.
 Even after I saw that Ginny loved him, I still liked Harry because he was such a great wizard and because, if Ginny loved him, then he must be a great person.

 When Neville sent the message and I returned to Hogwarts to fight, a few people told me I shouldn't have come back, but I didn't listen to them; I knew that if we lost, I would be killed along with my whole family, so I wanted to do whatever I could to help.
 I saw Harry but he was too busy to notice me.
 I saw Ginny once when we were all in the Room of Requirement, but not again until Voldemort called his phony truce and everyone went back to the Great Hall, or what was left of it.

 I tried to stay out of sight in case Professor McGonagall saw me.
 I was off in a corner with Dean and Luna, who told me that they had been fighting in the corridors and Ginny had been with them until she heard that her brother had been killed.
-When I heard that, I couldn't help myself, I started crying, because I knew how much she loved her brothers; I couldn't stand it, knowing that she was in pain.
+When they told me that, I couldn't help myself, I started crying, because I knew how much she loved her brothers; I couldn't stand it, knowing that she was in pain.

 I was sitting hunched over behind a piece of the wall that had fallen, when I saw Ginny walk out the door.
 I looked back where her family were gathered, but no one seemed to have noticed that she was gone.
-I thought that she wanted to look for Harry, and even though I wouldn't want to spy on them, again I couldn't help myself and followed her.
+I thought that she was going to look for Harry, and even though I wouldn't want to spy on them, again I couldn't help myself and followed her.
 She stopped and looked back once or twice, but I kept out of sight until she went out the front doors onto the lawn.
-I had no idea what she wanted to do there, but I had no choice; I had to follow her.
+I had no idea what she was doing, but I had no choice; I had to follow her.
 Even though Voldemort had called the truce, I didn't trust him or his followers; I had heard people talk about the werewolves who were fighting for him.

-Ginny started walking around on the lawn, and I realized what she was doing: she was looking for people who had been hurt.
+Ginny started walking out on the lawn, and I realized she was looking for people who had been hurt.
 She stopped at each body, but as far as I could tell they were all dead.
-I stayed back, but soon I could see that her hands had become covered with blood, and when she wiped her tears her face became bloody, too.
-She never looked around to see if anyone was nearby, friends or enemies, and I became worried.
-I moved closer.
+I stayed back, but soon I could see that her hands had become covered with blood, and when she wiped her tears her face became bloody too.
+She never looked around to see if anyone was nearby, friends or enemies, and I moved closer.
 I would not let anything happen to her.

-At that moment everything seemed to happen very fast, and before I realized it, it was too late.
+At that moment things happened very fast, and before I knew, it was too late.

-Ginny saw them and backed away.
+Ginny saw the werewolves and backed away.
 They started towards her with their wands pointing at her.
-I took out my wand, but before I could speak a spell two people charged past me, and I recognized Neville and Oliver Wood.
+I took out my wand, but before I could cast a spell, two people charged past me, and I recognized Neville and Oliver Wood.
 Ginny didn't see them—she was looking at the werewolves—and started to run, not back to the castle but farther out on the lawn towards the Forbidden Forest.
-It seemed strange to me that she would go that way, but maybe she thought she could hide there.
+It seemed strange that she would go that way, but maybe she thought she could hide there.
 As she ran, her hair streamed out behind her, and even in the dim light it looked like flames coming out the back of her head.
 I stopped; I couldn't take my eyes from her.

 Neville and Oliver began shooting curses at the werewolves.
-They had started to go after Ginny but stopped and fired back.
-I came up and I must have made a noise because Oliver turned his head.
+They had begun to run after Ginny but stopped and fired back.
+I came up and I must have made a noise because Neville turned his head.

 "Who's there?" he called.
 "Go back!"

-A spell hit the ground in front of them and a shower of sparks and clods of dirt flew up.
-They ducked and the two werewolves turned and went after Ginny.
+A spell hit the ground in front of him and a shower of sparks and clods of dirt flew up.
+He and Oliver ducked and the two werewolves turned and went after Ginny again.
 I ran towards them, shouting.
 They looked back and so did Ginny.
-For a split second she stood still.
+For an instant she stood still.
 Her eyes were ablaze and the blood on her face made her even fiercer.
-She saw me and that blazing look pierced me.
-I knew it was the last time I would ever see her.
+Her eyes met mine and that blazing look pierced me like a spell.
+At that moment I loved her more than I ever had.
 Then she ran and disappeared into the night.

 I hit one of the werewolves with a Stunning spell.
-He flew up in the air and fell with a heavy thud and didn't move.
-The other one looked down at his companion for a second, and then aimed his wand at me.
+He flew up in the air and when he fell he did not move.
+The other one looked down at his companion and then aimed his wand at me.

 "Colin!"
 Neville screamed.
 "Get down!"

-A spell from Neville or Oliver shoot past me towards the werewolf, but I never heard anything else.
+A spell from Neville or Oliver shot past me towards the werewolf, but I never heard anything else.
 Just as the spell hit him, his wand moved and I saw a green light.

 Harry killed Voldemort, and he and Ginny have each other forever.
 Her happiness is lighting up the whole world, and she will never know that I loved her.
 It's better this way, for me.